aik2mlj/chezmoi/README.md

 ## Terminal Utils

+I use [kitty](https://sw.kovidgoyal.net/kitty/) as my main terminal emulator.
+It's always at the frontier of terminal features like ligatures, cursor animation, image display, etc.

-Please take a look at my [remote server configurations](https://github.com/aik2mlj/remote-server-configs) where I introduce many great **terminal** utilities and configurations.
-They are also included here.
+Please take a look at my [remote server configurations](https://github.com/aik2mlj/remote-server-configs) where I introduce **must-have** terminal utilities and configurations.
+Their configs are also included here.

+Apart from those, I also found these terminal utils useful on desktop:

+- [aerc](https://aerc-mail.org/): A terminal email client.
+It supports multiple accounts, various backends (including [JMAP](https://jmap.io/)), Vim-style keybindings, HTML rendering (using `chawan` or `w3m`), and has a nice TUI.

+- [chawan](https://chawan.net/): A terminal web browser and pager with CSS, inline images, and JavaScript support.
+I found it more feature-rich than `w3m` or `lynx`.

+- [atuin](https://atuin.sh/): A better shell history search and sync tool.
+It stores your shell history in a SQLite database, supports fuzzy search, and can sync across devices.
+It encrypts your data before sending to their server, and if you don't trust them you can self-host the server.

-## Desktop Softwares
+## GUI Softwares

-My preferred **desktop** softwares and utils:
+My preferred **GUI** softwares:

 - [mpv](https://wiki.archlinux.org/title/Mpv): A minimal, versatile and highly customizable media player.
 My configuration includes several utils (media control & thumbnail generation) and a nice UI skin.
 Check and run [`~/.config/mpv/packages.install`](dot_config/mpv/executable_packages.install) to install the necessary packages.